UI COM Style Guide

 Build forms using Qualtrics if you are collecting personal information and/or want to make a form that is only available to UIC personnel.

-Visit the UIC help site for more info on Qualtrics or to make a request.
+Visit the for more info on Qualtrics or to make a request.

 Google Forms